INTRODUCTION TO BUDDHISM

 The four truths of suffering in Buddhism

 In the Buddhism religion, everyone must know the four truths of suffering in order to always move forward in life.
 The first truth defines that all existence is suffering.
-Everything that happens in life is suffering, namely illness, death, old age, cohabilitation with the undesirable, separation from the desirable, not obtaining what one desires and much more.
+Everything that happens in life is suffering, namely illness, death, old age, cohabilitation with the undesirable, separation from the desirable, failure to obtain what one desires and much more.
 But this does not mean giving up and feeling sorry for oneself.
 You have to accept it and even understand it in order to live properly.
 This is also the first key in the growth process.
 The origin of suffering is desire.
 This is the second truth.
 Anyone who desires many things can suffer if they cannot receive them.
 It even leads to attachment, craving, craving, and craving.
 These are not good for the mind.

 In the third truth, we must know that suffering can disappear.
 Indeed, it is entirely possible to avoid pain in a concrete way by treating the cause, purifying yourself and practicing meditation.
 Purification is important to be able to concentrate.
 It is necessary to be able to meditate and develop wisdom.
 By obtaining the latter, you can be sure of not suffering.
 We can also avoid all situations that cause suffering.